ryanpfalz/powershell-azure-subscription-automation/README.md

     - Note that a subscription alias is a name for the subscription creation request; this is not the same as the subscription name.
 The alias does not have any other lifecycle beyond the subscription creation request.

 ## Notes
 - If debugging the function locally, ensure you install the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash).
+Functions can be debugged locally by changing into the project directory and running ```func start```.

 ## Resources